spacetelescope/cosmo/docs/source/monitors.rst

 The ``AcqImage`` monitor is intended to be a more generalized monitor that keeps track of acquisition statuses and slew statistics.

-This monitor is run at a monthly cadence.

 Spectroscopic Acquisition Monitors: ACQPEAKD and ACQPEAKXD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^